Needful Things (film)

-Needful Things is a 1993 American horror film based on Stephen King's 1991 novel of the same name.
-The film was directed by Fraser C. Heston (Charlton Heston's son; this is his only film without his father in the cast), and stars Ed Harris, Max von Sydow, Bonnie Bedelia, and J. T. Walsh.
-The film received mixed reviews, critics praised the performances and ending, but criticized its portrayal of its story and felt it inferior to its source material.
+Needful Things is a 1993 American horror thriller film based on Stephen King's 1991 novel of the same name.
+The film was directed by Fraser C. Heston, and stars Ed Harris, Max von Sydow, Bonnie Bedelia, and J. T. Walsh.
+Needful Things was released by Columbia Pictures on August 27, 1993.
+The film received mixed reviews, critics praised the performances and ending, but criticized its portrayal of its story and felt it inferior to its source material, while grossing $15.2 million.